top of page

 • Psalm 33:20: “Our soul waits for the Lord; he is our help and our shield.”

-- In this context the psalmist is speaking of the steadfast love of the Lord and how is His protection and help.
+- In this context, the psalmist is speaking of the steadfast love of the Lord and His protection and help.

-In conclusion, from this word study there is nothing to suppose that the word “ezer” denotes inferiority.
-Instead we see the word often being used for God who obviously is not inferior to us in any way.
-The word is used in context to describe God helping Israel in a salvific sense as well as rescuing and protecting Israel from their enemies.
+In conclusion, from this word study, there is nothing to suggest that the word “ezer” denotes inferiority.
+Instead, we see the word often being used for God, who obviously is not inferior to us in any way.
+The word is used in context to describe God helping Israel in a salvific sense as well as rescuing and protecting Israel from its enemies.
 We also see it used in the context of God bringing restoration to Israel.
 It is also used many times in the context of war where God is the help and savior of his people in battle.
-We also see the word used in the context of helping the poor, and God being our helper in our own times of need.
-The word is used to denote an ally, assistance, comfort and saving.
+We also see the word used in the context of helping the poor, and God being our helper in our times of need.
+The word is used to denote an ally, assistance, comfort, and saving.

 God did not give Adam dominion over the earth until Eve was standing beside him.
 It was a joint commission.
-Ezer Kenegdo is someone who offers something vital and important.
+Ezer Kenegdo is someone who offers something vital.
 Eve was created as a powerful ally and an equal partner to Adam.

 Post: Blog2_Post